-instanceHostname - Hostname(s) of the servers to get data from.
+instanceHostname - Hostname(s) of the servers from which data is gathered.
 Multiple values are evaluated as logical ORs.

-instanceLocation - Location(s) of the servers to get data from.
+instanceLocation - Location(s) of the servers from which data is gathered.
 Multiple values are evaluated as logical ORs.

 instanceType - Types of server(s) to get data from.
 Possible values are: